The responsibilities of a CEO evolve more than any other position as a business grows.

 Selecting, establishing rapport with, and recruiting the ideal leader can span months.
 Ideally, aim to forecast hiring needs at least a year in advance.
 This foresight not only increases the likelihood of identifying the right individual but also ensures they can join before the function breaks.
 This proactive approach also gives the new leader a window to familiarize themselves with the company without immediately having to address urgent issues.

-Example: Tactics to Stay Ahead of Executive Hiring
+Example: Tactics to Stay Ahead of Leadership Hiring

 Approach your interactions with top-tier executive search firms with the highest regard.